S-Vermeer/S-Vermeer.github.io/Progress Reports/Week 7.md

 ![Test Image](basic-weekly-template.png)

 ##### Monday
 On Monday I started by prioritising my tasks and figuring out what I would need for the poster market so I would be able to validate my designs and such during the expo.
 I also asked Frank to open a Feedpulse as I noticed that I hadn't documented my feedback there in a while.
-Then I started working on the basics for Persona's and User stories so I would be able to set up my questions for a survey for during the expo more targeted.
+Then I started working on the basics for [[Personas]] and User stories so I would be able to set up my questions for a survey for during the expo more targeted.

+In the afternoon was the poster market and I talked to Bart, Simona and Bernd-Jan on my current progress and struggles with the project.

 ##### Tuesday
 On tuesday I worked a little bit more on my EDA, but got stuck on trying to decompose the time series.
 I wanted to be able to observe the trends and patterns of a single location, but it is not recognizing the 10 minute frequency (as in it doesn't recognize T which is the naming convention for minutes) even if I make it so there is no 'missing' data by forcing an entry every 10 minutes and imputing the data just to get some initial insights.

-I also worked on AR as I had a meeting with Bernd-Jan later in the day.
+I also worked on AR as I had a meeting with [[28-3-23 Bernd Jan]] later in the day.
 Originally Simona was also going to be joining us, but due to scheduling issues this didn't work out.
 We decided that seeing as AR is very device specific in whether it works properly or at all, I was going to borrow an AR ready device at the ISSD.
 We also have an AR kit there, but the phone in this was borrowed by someone else so to start we were going to use the newest available phone.
 Bernd-Jan set up the wifi for me, and informed me that there are phones available with data in case I need it later on.
 We checked whether his working prototype also worked on this phone, which it did, and decided that the phone was stable enough for AR

 When I got back to my workplace, I checked again, and despite being closer to the location, I wasn't able to see the red cube anymore, so I decided to get back to it the next day.
 In the evening Frank opened the feedpulse I requested and told me that he would swing by tomorrow to chat over a drink.